geowarin/geowarin.github.io/content/post/writing-naive-code/index.md

 The first link is [a talk by John Ousterhout](https://www.youtube.com/watch?v=bmSAYlu0NcY), Professor a Standford.

+He states that the most important thing in all computer science is "problem decomposition": how do you chop a complicated problem into pieces that you can build independently.

 His approach is to teach students the principles of software design, a topic that is unfortunately not taught enough because it requires teachers with a sizeable coding experience in the industry as opposed to mostly academic research and papers.